prototypefund/reproducible-website/_events/paris2018/report.md

 -   How to automatically test GUI (OpenQA, dogtail)?

 -   How to … OPAM?
-Ocaml package manager
+OCaml package manager

 -   How to organize an event